Tycjan-Fortuna-IT/AIES/README.md

 bool ef();
 ```

-5. **Line Length**: Limit lines to a maximum of 80-120 characters to ensure readability.
+5. **Line Length**: Limit lines to ensure readability.
 If a line exceeds this limit, break it into multiple lines and use appropriate indentation.

 ```cpp
 // Good